Fix: CPU Overheating

 Fix 2.2: Make Sure CPU Fan Is Plugged In

-The fan might not be spinning because it simply isn’t plugged in.
+The fan might not be rotating because it simply isn’t connected in.

-This could happen when a computer gets relocated, or maybe it wasn’t connected correctly, causing a loss of the suitable connection.
+This could happen when a computer gets relocated, or maybe it wasn’t connected properly, causing a loss of the suitable connection.

 However, before you start poking around in the PC, make sure it is entirely turned off this time.
 Also, press the switch on the back of the case to shut off power to the PSU.
 We also recommend pressing the case’s power button several times to empty all capacitors of residual electricity.